How Do I Program an Encore FireFighter FF345 to a 2GIG GC3?

 1. Enter zone programming.
 Begin from the main screen of the 2GIG GC3.
 Click the 2GIG logo in the upper-right.
 Enter in the Installer Code.
 This code is 1561 by default.
 Choose Panel Programming, then Wireless Zones.
 You will enter zone programming.

-• Uses 2nd Serial Number (1-digit higher than SN on sticker) with Loop 1 for CO listening
+- Uses 2nd Serial Number (1-digit higher than smoke serial number) with Loop 1 for CO listening

 3. Configure the settings.
 You should now go through and configure the settings for the zone.
 Each setting can be configured as follows:

-• Serial Number: You should have already set the Serial Number in Step 2.
+- Serial Number: You should have already set the Serial Number in Step 2.
 This will be the same code as the one listed on the white sticker inside the sensor for fire detection.
 It will be one digit higher for CO detection.
+Newer devices have both serial numbers listed on the sticker.
 Remember that CO detection is only available on the second generation (V1.5+) FF345.

 4. Save your changes.
 Click the Return to System Configuration option in the upper-right corner.
 The option for Wireless Zones should be highlighted.
 This indicates that you have made changes to the system's wireless zone settings.
 Then press the return arrow on the left.
 You will be taken to a zone summary screen.
 Review the changes, and make sure they are correct.
 Press the green Save button to confirm the changes.
 You will be taken back to the main screen, and the changes will be applied.